No products in the cart.

 As cannabis and CBD oil products continue to flood the market, users and health care providers frequently cite improved sleep among these products’ most notable and common benefits.
-This anecdotal evidence along with a growing body of clinical research studies seem to confirm that CBD oil products may help many people who struggle to fall asleep, stay asleep, or achieve REM sleep.
+This anecdotal evidence along with a growing body of clinical research studies seems to confirm that CBD oil products may help many people who struggle to fall asleep, stay asleep, or achieve REM sleep.

-What research has confirmed is that CBD, or cannabidiol, is one of hundreds of cannabinoids, a type of compound found in the hemp or cannabis plant.
+What research has confirmed is that CBD, or cannabidiol, is one of the hundreds of cannabinoids, a type of compound found in the hemp or cannabis plant.
 Studies show that cannabinoids attach to two primary receptors of the endocannabinoid system of the body, known as CB1 and CB2.

 The endocannabinoid system, which includes a network of these and other receptors throughout the brain and central nervous system, plays a role in maintaining various functions of the body.
 These include mood and appetite, in addition to sleep and regulating the body’s circadian rhythms.
 CBD, in particular, may also interact with receptors that specifically influence the body’s natural sleep/wake cycle.

 Besides sleep/wake cycle regulation, CBD may also mitigate or provide relief from other factors that can disrupt an individual’s sleeping habits.
-Anxiety and racing thoughts as well as acute and chronic pain commonly prevent many people from enjoying healthy sleep.
+Anxiety and racing thoughts, as well as acute and chronic pain commonly, prevent many people from enjoying healthy sleep.

 Anxiety and pain are two of the most common symptoms from which CBD oil consumers are seeking relief.
 A 2019 study examined the effects of CBD on anxiety and sleep.
 Within the first month, 79.2% of participants had decreased anxiety scores, which remained steady for the duration of the study.
-Additionally, 66.7% of patients had improved sleep scores, but these scores did fluctuate over time.
+Additionally, 66.7% of patients had improved sleep scores, but those scores did fluctuate over time.

 Further, by enabling better, more restful sleep patterns, CBD may facilitate other types of healing in the body beyond the effects of the cannabinoid itself.
 Sleep is vital for countless processes within the brain and body.
 If an individual uses CBD oil products and is able to sleep longer and more restfully, they may also enjoy relief from other mental and physical ailments that were caused or exacerbated by their previous poor sleep patterns.